anchemy/kreat/posts/canon.md

 ---
-title: Example blog post with longer title
+title: /canon
-summary: A post showcasing all styling for article elements
+summary: An encapsulation of the things that have most shaped me.
+A bibliography of influences.
-date: 2018-11-26
+date: 2025-07-15
 tags:
   - CSS
 ---